saluki_common/hash.rs

 7

-8/// A fast, non-cryptographic hash implementation that is optimized for quality.
+8/// A fast, non-cryptographic hash implementation that's optimized for quality.

 9///